Dangerous South American Destinations To Skip On Your Next Trip

 La Paz, Bolivia

 Bolivia is typically a decent place to visit under normal conditions.
-Tourists can enjoy the views from the Andes and smaller mountain ranges, visit the Uyuni Salt Flat, and experience the culture while touring through the countryside.
+Tourists can enjoy the views from the Andes and smaller mountain ranges, visit the Uyuni Salt Flat (a seriously fun family-friendly South American adventure), and experience the culture while touring through the countryside.
 Unfortunately, Bolivia is in the middle of political tensions that make it potentially dangerous for visitors wanting to sample everything Bolivia has to offer.
-At the center of these tensions is the Bolivian capital city of La Paz.
+At the center of these tensions is the capital city of La Paz.

 More general protests against corruption and the need for judicial independence have been breaking out around the country as well.
 Since it doesn't look like things will cool off until things change in Bolivia, La Paz might not be the safest place to visit for a while.